 Sat between the two bedrooms is the cottage’s main bathroom.
 Traditional in style, you’ll find a bath with full-height overhead shower, toilet and basin, plus pretty green floral tiling which gives it a charming country feel.

 To the side of the cottage you’ll find its own private enclosed garden, a spacious, lawned area with patio complete with outdoor dining furniture, ideal for those wanting to make the most of the charcoal BBQ.
-Enclosed by wooden fencing yet easily accessible from the cottage’s front door, dogs and younger guests will be free to stretch their legs to their heart’s content here, with the suntrap patio offering a great spot for adults to enjoy a drink or two in the great outdoors.
+Enclosed by wooden fencing yet easily accessible from the cottage’s front door, younger guests will be free to stretch their legs to their heart’s content here, with the suntrap patio offering a great spot for adults to enjoy a drink or two in the great outdoors.

 The nearest local amenities can be found in Chipping Campden, just a 5-minute drive from Sundial Cottage.
 On the town’s High Street, you’ll find a well-stocked Co-Operative Food, well-equipped for the basic grocery amenities that you’ll need during your stay.
 For those in search of something a little special, Fillet & Bone, also situated on the High Street, offers beautiful artisan produce sourced from across the Cotswolds; rare-breed meat, seasonal vegetables, fresh breads, charcuterie and freshly-baked cakes and patisserie can all be found here.
 Slightly further afield, nearby Broadway (10-minute drive) offers a Warner’s Budgensand Nisa, whilst Evesham (25-minute drive) is closest for major supermarkets; an M&S Simply Food, Tesco Superstore, LIDL, ALDI, Morrisonsand Co-Operative Foodcan all be found there.